AncyJoseph01/Goal-Pilot-AI/README.md

 # 1. To create tables: first run :
-* make sure to download PGvector and PGadmin, `CREATE EXTENSION IF NOT EXISTS vector;` in `PGadmin`,
+* make sure to download PGvector and PGadmin, `CREATE EXTENSION IF NOT EXISTS vector;` in `PGadmin - Query tool`,
 *  Then run `python -m app.scripts.create_tables` in the terminal

 # 2. To run swagger start the app